clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

    When the |CL| kernel is upgraded, DKMS will attempt to rebuild your OpenZFS module for the new kernel.

    - DKMS may not have rebuilt the module
-   - DKMS may not have autoinstalled the module
+   - DKMS may not have auto-installed the module
    - The new kernel might introduce breaking changes that prevent zfs from compiling

-To fix this situation, you may have to recompile zfs.ko with the new kernel code.OpenZFS *might* not compile at all with the new kernel.
+To fix this situation, you may have to recompile zfs.ko with the new kernel code.
+OpenZFS *might* not compile at all with the new kernel.

 ..
 CAUTION::

-   **Be sure you don't put anything on that OpenZFS pool that you would need in order to rebuild kernel modules.** You must ensure the compatibility of OpenZFS with new Linux kernels when they are released.
+   **Be sure you don't put anything on an OpenZFS pool that you would need in order to rebuild kernel modules.** You must ensure the compatibility of OpenZFS with new Linux kernels when they are released.

 Troubleshooting